 - Ascended Extra: Aurra made a brief appearance in The Phantom Menace watching the Boonta Eve Classic podrace.
 She receives a fleshed out expanded role in The Clone Wars.

 - Asshole Victim: Tobias Beckett was no saint himself, but Aurra Sing was one of the most sadistic bounty hunters in the galaxy.
 To say she had her fate coming would be an understatement.

 - Bald of Evil: She is a very cruel bounty hunter who has a shaved head with quite a few long flocks of hair kept in a topknot-style ponytail.

 - Badass Normal: Despite the fact that she does not have superpowers, Aurra managed to give Ahsoka a decent fight before being subdued.

-- Boom, Headshot!: She does this to Castas when he tried to betray her.
+- Boom, Headshot!: In "Lethal Trackdown", she does this to Castas when he tried to betray her.

 - Cold Sniper: She is a very good shot and shows no remorse for any of her victims.

 - The Corrupter: To Boba.
 Even her leitmotif reflects this.